Tifauv/oxyboard/README.md

 ### API

-For now, there is no web interface.
+For now, there is only a basic web interface.
 The development effort is put on core features.

 Basically, a chat room needs two types of requests: